Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 9

 such an old fool as he is & so

-conceited & with such a swelled head
+conceited & with such swelled head

 that you can teach him nothing

 at all.
-It is cruel, Since you
+It is cruel.
+Since you

-want that fat lilter so much
+want that old fat letter so much

 I will send it along quite soon